TACOM HQ®

 As heat flows from a high to low energy state, from low to high entropy, incremental increases in temperature induce infinitesimally small changes in the efficiency of the medium to conduct waves as the medium itself undergoes infinitesimally small phase shifts from solid to liquid.
 Sinusoidal S and compressive P waves are generated by gas pressure, recoil, and the interaction between the bullet and the barrel in way of rifling, bore concentricity and straightness, and gravitational torque imparted on the barrel itself.
 These waves are the derivative of immense forces working to simultaneously push, pull, stretch, compress, and twist a barrel.
 The speed and magnitude of each flexion is relayed as a frequency of displacement, and they respond to temperature gradients.
 Since these waves travel many times faster than the bullet, they create amplitudes that can further exaggerate the bullet’s interaction and effect(s) on the barrel, causing even greater deflection and accelerations about its center axis that is perceptible as barrel whip (a consequence of highly dynamic constructive and destructive interference patterns).

-Standard barrels exude sufficient stiffness, but since no object is absolutely rigid, flexion affects when a bullet meets an axial or lateral bend amplitude within the barrel itself, causing different compressive and tensive forces, and thereby different shot patterns.
+Conventional barrels exude sufficient stiffness, but since no object is absolutely rigid, flexion affects axial or lateral bend amplitudes, causing different shot patterns.
 Applying a Gaussian distribution, 67% and 95% of groups will fall within a 1 and 2 standard deviation, respectively.
 Bell curves like this are common to predict the likelihood of specific outcomes in various scientific disciplines.
 In other words, a rifle that yields a 0.5-moa group will do so most of the time.
 In theory, ladder tests should produce purely vertical groups with points of impact increasing in relation to increases in velocity if all other variables are kept constant.
 However, ladder tests almost always yield horizontal dispersion.

 The S and P waves produced from gas pressure, recoil, and the bullet’s interaction with the barrel transfer enormous energy into the compression, tension, and torque of the barrel.
 As these linear and radial functions traverse the barrel, amplitudes manifest as acceleration and thereby a velocity about its center axis.
 This velocity is described by its moment of inertia while its flexion is described as its second moment of area.

 The simulated 6mm rifle assumes a 22″ 416 stainless barrel with no rifling and straight taper from 1.24″ at the breach to a 0.935″ DIA at the muzzle.
 The modeled barrel, action, stock, scope, scope mounts, brass weight, etc. came within approximately 7oz of the real thing.
-The FEA calculation for vertical POI often came within 0.1-MOA or less of real test results.
+Mesh detail is provided, consisting of 17,196 nodes and 12,080 elements.
+Despite only half of the mesh being used in calculations, each shot calculation still took about an hour to set up and simulate, outputting about 2.5Gb of data.

 Mode 1 – Cantilever Bending